quicwg/multipath/draft-ietf-quic-multipath.md

 The endhost can use all the paths in the "Active" state, provided that the congestion control and flow control currently allow sending of new data on a path.
-Note that if a path became idle timeout, endpoints SHOULD send PATH_ABANDONED frame before closing the path.
+Note that if a path became idle due to a timeout, endpoints SHOULD send PATH_ABANDONED frame before closing the path.

 In the "Closing" state, the endhost SHOULD NOT send packets on this